 International applicants are required to demonstrate English language proficiency by submitting scores from the Test of English as a Foreign Language (TOEFL minimum scores: 100/600/250), the International English Language Testing System (IELTS minimum Overall Band Score: 7.0), or the Pearson Test of English (PTE minimum score: 68) unless they meet the criteria for a waiver.

-Please write an essay of approximately 300-500 words explaining how earning Drexel's Master of Science in Environmental Policy degree would further your career goals.
+Please write approximately 300 to 500 words explaining how earning Drexel's Master’s of Science in Environmental Policy degree would further your career goals.

 Submit your essay with your application or through the Discover Drexel portal after you submit your application.